 • Watch for symptoms including fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.

 • Maintain physical distance (at least 6 feet when feasible) from others (even family and roommates), especially those who are at higher risk, at all times.

-If NCSD learns that a staff member or student has tested positive, NCSD will report this case to the Oakland County Health Department who may conduct an investigation to determine who may have had close contact with the confirmed positive student/staff member in the prior 48 hours and direct those individuals who have had close contact with the confirmed positive student/staff member to self-quarantine as directed above.
+If NCSD learns that a staff member or student has tested positive, NCSD will report this case to the Oakland County Health Division who may conduct an investigation to determine who may have had close contact with the confirmed positive student/staff member in the prior 48 hours and direct those individuals who have had close contact with the confirmed positive student/staff member to self-quarantine as directed above.

 COVID-19 and close contact